-Important tips for consistent and accurate data collection.
+Essential tips for consistent and accurate data collection.

 Read the sports computer manual first.

-Set one of your screens data fields to show your battery level.
+Set one of your screens' data fields to show your battery level.
 This speeds up checking your device's battery level when it's not shown continuously.

-Many athletes have corrupted files because they forget these simple steps at the end of last workout.
+Many athletes have corrupted files because they forget these simple steps at the end of the last workout.

 Check sensor calibration before each workout.

-Third party websites can also be very useful.
+Third-party websites can also be handy.

-More data points means more detailed analysis.
+More data points mean more detailed analysis.